auerswal/pubcloud2020/extra/amazon-linux2/README.md

 We have seen before that the iproute2 binary `ip` is available.
 So all is not well with Amazon Linux 2 either.
-It seems as if the `PATH` variable is set too late.
+It seems as if the `PATH` variable is set too late, or perhaps in the wrong configuration file.
-But SSH command mode does work, as can be seen in the output from later attempts (therefore we see different IP addresses and DNS names):
+But SSH command mode does work, since Bash was invoked, but did not find the binary to execute.
+This can be seen in the output from later attempts (therefore we see different IP addresses and DNS names), too:

 ```
 $ ssh ec2-user@ec2-3-121-87-192.eu-central-1.compute.amazonaws.com which ip